nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 The `TransactionRangeQuery` message contains a `start` (inclusive) and `end` (exclusive) parameter corresponding to the requested page(s).
 The message MUST contain a (new) `conversationID`.

-If decoding fails and the IBLT covered the first page, the local node MUST use a `TransactionRangeQuery` message to query the first page.
+If decoding fails and the IBLT covered the first page, the local node SHOULD use a `TransactionRangeQuery` message to query the first page.

 ## 7. Private Transactions